Homo floresiensis: Phylogeny and evolution

 Because of the deep neighbouring Lombok Strait, Flores remained an isolated island during episodes of low sea level.
 Therefore, the ancestors of H. floresiensis could only have reached the island by oceanic dispersal, most likely by rafting.
 The oldest stone tools on Flores are around 1 million years old.
 Stone artifacts are absent from sites over 1.27 million years old, suggesting that the ancestors of H. floresiensis arrived after this time.

 In 2016, fossil teeth and a partial jaw from hominins assumed to be ancestral to H. floresiensis were discovered at Mata Menge, about 74 km from Liang Bua.
 They date to about 700,000 years ago.
 Other remains (including a humerus) were later described from Mata Menge, with the remains subsequently being directly assigned to H. floresiensis.
 These remains are about the same size or somewhat smaller than the remains from Liang Bua, suggesting the size of the species remained stable for hundreds of thousands of years up until its extinction.

 Two hypotheses have been proposed as to the origin of H. floresiensis.
 The first proposes that H. floresiensis descended from an early migration of very primitive small Australopithecus/Homo habilis-grade archaic humans outside of Africa prior to 1.75 million years ago.
 This is based on various aspects of H. floresiensis sketetal anatomy, such as its feet bones being considered as more similar to those of very archaic humans such as Australopithecus and Homo habilis than to Homo erectus.
 This position has been supported by several cladistical analyses.

 Other authors have argued that H. floresiensis instead likely represents the descendants of a population of Javanese Homo erectus that became isolated on Flores, with the small body size being the result of insular dwarfism, a well known evolutionary trend found among various island animals.
 These authors alternatively suggest that H. floresiensis has several cranial and dental similarities to H. erectus, particularly to early Javanese Homo erectus.
 These authors also dispute some of the similarities to Australopithecus and Homo habilis-grade archaic humans, and suggest that others may have been the result of evolutionary reversals/convergence.

 It has been noted that there is no evidence of archaic humans in the adjacent (and likely source) region of Java earlier than 1.3-1.5 or 1.8 million years ago, with the earliest human presence on Java being represented by Homo erectus.
 There is also no evidence of Australopithecus or Homo habilis-grade archaic humans anywhere outside of Africa, which supporters of the Homo erectus-origin hypothesis suggest makes the descent of H. floresiensis from these more primitive hominins unlikely.
+The insular dwarfism hypothesis is the current consensus as of 2025.